robaho/bmw_radio/README.md

 # bmw_radio
-custom iBus radio for BMWs
+custom iBus radio for BMWs with iPOD and HD Radio support

 It was an interesting project born out of necessity - aren't they all?
 I loved the engineering of the BMW 740i, but unfortunately the technology was out of date.
 I wanted support for iPod playback and HD Radio, so I taught myself EE and audio engineering and set out to build a replacement radio headunit with these features.
 It turned out really well imo.
 It integrated perfectly with the other car systems and it worked like it was from the factory.
 As a bonus, the audio fidelity was much improved with the higher gain and signal to noise ratios of the sources.